Saturday, July 6-Monday, July 8, 2024 at Metcalfe Rock

-The Single Pitch Guide course provides and excellent basis for transitioning from top rope guiding to leading climbs with up to 2 clients in single pitch terrain.
+The Single Pitch Guide course provides an excellent basis for transitioning from top rope guiding to leading climbs with up to 2 clients in single pitch terrain.

 The SPG provides students with the necessary skills to safely and efficiently guide clients with an emphasis on rope management systems, top and bottom managed techniques, lowering and rappels, simple approaches and descents, and relevant rescue techniques.
 Courses also focus on helping students to develop essential holistic guide skills that will enable them to provide highly successful guided trips.

 The SPG will consist of technical, hands on guide training under a certified mentor that is highly invested in expanding your skills and helping you expand your guiding abilities.
-Lead climbing up to 5.7 is done during the SPG.
+Lead climbing up to 5.7 is done during the SPG course, and up to 5.8 in the SPG assessment.

-Must be 18 years old to participate in course
+Must be 18 years or older to participate in course, and have application approved by course mentor.

 Please Note: Completing a PCGI training course does not constitute certification.
 In order to obtain PCGI certification individuals must pass a separate assessment for certification.